Volcano: Convergent plate boundaries

 Subduction zones are places where two plates, usually an oceanic plate and a continental plate, collide.
 The oceanic plate subducts (dives beneath the continental plate), forming a deep ocean trench just offshore.
 In a process called flux melting, water released from the subducting plate lowers the melting temperature of the overlying mantle wedge, thus creating magma.
 This magma tends to be extremely viscous because of its high silica content, so it often does not reach the surface but cools and solidifies at depth.
 When it does reach the surface, however, a volcano is formed.
 Thus subduction zones are bordered by chains of volcanoes called volcanic arcs.
 Typical examples are the volcanoes in the Pacific Ring of Fire, such as the Cascade Volcanoes or the Japanese Archipelago, or the eastern islands of Indonesia.

 Hotspots

 Hotspots are volcanic areas thought to be formed by mantle plumes, which are hypothesized to be columns of hot material rising from the core-mantle boundary.
 As with mid-ocean ridges, the rising mantle rock experiences decompression melting which generates large volumes of magma.
 Because tectonic plates move across mantle plumes, each volcano becomes inactive as it drifts off the plume, and new volcanoes are created where the plate advances over the plume.
-The Hawaiian Islands are thought to have been formed in such a manner, as has the Snake River Plain, with the Yellowstone Caldera being the part of the North American plate currently above the Yellowstone hotspot.
+The Hawaiian Islands are thought to have been formed in such a manner, as has the Snake River Plain, with the Yellowstone Caldera being part of the North American plate currently above the Yellowstone hotspot.
 However, the mantle plume hypothesis has been questioned.